 Park hopping can be worth it at Disneyland because it is so convenient.
 The two parks, Disneyland and California Adventure, are located just a few minutes apart so both parks can easily be experienced in one day.
 This makes for seamless hopping back and forth between the two parks.

-However, it does cost about an extra $50 per park ticket and that cost can add up for families.
+However, it does cost an extra $65+ per park ticket and that cost can add up for families.
 If you are doing more than one day and feel that this would be an area to save money, then a 1-park per day ticket can work just fine.
 If you're wondering what each individual park has to offer, see our comparison of Disneyland vs. Disney California Adventure for everything you need to know.
 I have done both 1-park per day tickets and park hoppers depending on the length of my trip.
 If I anticipate we plan on spending the entire day in one park then I may question if the park hopper price is worth it and if we can skip it.
 You should also consider how many days you are going to visit Disneyland for.

 If you are just visiting Disneyland for one day then a park hopper is absolutely essential so you can experience both parks!
 And yes, it can be done because park hopping at Disneyland is so easy to do.

-Disneyland Park Hopping Rulespark hopping Disneyland Indiana Jones
+Disneyland Park Hopping Rules

 Disneyland has specific hours for when park hopping is allowed.
 This is a recent change since 2021 so this may catch some guests off guard that have not visited in a few years.